Assistant Director of Human Resources for Diversity & Compliance

-- Develops outreach programs in the community to minority and under-represented groups with the goal to improve the diversity of the College.
+- Develops outreach programs and job fairs in the community to minority and under-represented groups with the goal to improve diversity within the College.

 - In conjunction with the Director of Grants, seeks to obtain funding to enhance and promote the understanding of issues related to equity and diversity within the College community.